-If you have an ecommerce website, your product pages have to work hard to turn browsers into buyers.
+If you have an online shop, your product pages have to work hard to turn browsers into buyers.
 Alex O'Byrne of We Make Websites shares his top tips to improve your page designs and boost sales

 The importance of the product page on any ecommerce website can't be overestimated.
 This is the point at which a person moves from interested visitor to prospective customer and where the final buying decision is made; so it's vital that your product pages aren't losing potential sales.

 Here are ten ways to improve the performance of your product pages.

 1. Make the page more visible on Google

 Making the page rank well on Google will improve your results.
 However, increasingly I tell clients not to worry too much about SEO.
 If you produce good content that gets shared, or have a notable brand, Google will notice.